 Designing a Static UI

 In the traditional approach, designers would create a static version of the UI developed using software tools such as Photoshop.
 You won’t be able to visualize how the user is going to interact with the UI.
-As a result, you won’t be able to understand user behavior.
+As a result, you won’t be able to understand user behaviour.

 Software developed without prototyping the UI may face the following problems:

-- Delay in project timelines – since there are going to be too many iterations and updates, your software development team won’t be able to finish the work in time.
+- Delay in project timelines – Since, there are going to be too many iterations and updates, your software development team won’t be able to finish the work in time.

-- Failure of the project – Poor user-experience causes a very high churn rate.
+- Failure of the project – Poor user experience causes a very high churn rate.
 Because of this, you won’t be able to achieve your business goals.